aws-samples/amazon-cloudwatch-auto-alarms/README.md

     * ALARM_MEMORY_HIGH_THRESHOLD: 75
     * ALARM_DISK_PERCENT_LOW_THRESHOLD: 20

-* Notifications:  You can define an SNS topic that the CloudWatchEC2AutoAlarms Lambda function will specify as the notification target for created alarms.
+* Notifications:  You can define an SNS topic that the CloudWatchAutoAlarms Lambda function will specify as the notification target for created alarms.
 This environment variable is commented out by default, so no notifications are sent unless you uncomment this variable and set it to an appropriate SNS ARN before deployment:
     * DEFAULT_ALARM_SNS_TOPIC_ARN: <no default value>